UncreativeXenon/XeCord/README.md

 - If you encounter issues, please open an issue with logs or reproduction steps.

 ## 🔗 Related Projects
-If you’re interested in similar or supporting projects, check these out:
+If you’re interested in similar projects or supporting them, check these out:
 - [Xbox-Rich-Presence-Discord](https://github.com/MrCoolAndroid/Xbox-Rich-Presence-Discord) by [MrCoolAndroid](https://github.com/MrCoolAndroid)
 - [XboxUnity-Scraper](https://github.com/UncreativeXenon/XboxUnity-Scraper)

 ## 🤝 Contributions
-- This is mostly a **personal project**, but contributions and suggestions are welcome.
+- This is mostly a personal project, but contributions and suggestions are welcome.
 - Feel free to fork and modify it as needed.

 ## 🙌 Thanks To
 A big thank you to the following communities and resources for their contributions and support:

 - [XexUtils](https://github.com/ClementDreptin/XexUtils) by [ClementDreptin](https://github.com/ClementDreptin)
-- [Byrom](https://github.com/Byrom90) for directory paths (lol)
+- [Byrom](https://github.com/Byrom90) for mount paths (lol)
 - [XboxTLS](https://github.com/JakobRangel/XboxTLS) by [JakobRangel](https://github.com/JakobRangel)
 - [Xbox360Hub Discord #coding-corner](https://xbox360hub.com/)